manhph2211/D-BETA/README.md

 Across comprehensive evaluation, D-BETA consistently outperforms strong baselines on 100+ cardiac conditions, offering a scalable, self-supervised path toward accurate, label-efficient heart health AI worldwide.

-This repo provides a quick example of running D-BETA with zero-shot setting on CODE-15 test dataset.
+This repo provides a quick example of running D-BETA with a zero-shot experiment on CODE-15 test dataset.
 It is structured as follows:

 ```angular2html
 .